bot-app/trading/docs/configuration.md

 Set options in the Freqtrade configuration via environment variables.
 This takes priority over the corresponding value in configuration or strategy.

-Environment variables must be prefixed with  `FREQTRADE__` to be loaded to the freqtrade configuration.
+Environment variables must be prefixed with  `FREQTRADE__` to be loaded to the trading configuration.

 `__` serves as level separator, so the format used should correspond to `FREQTRADE__{section}__{key}`.
 As such - an environment variable defined as  `export FREQTRADE__STAKE_AMOUNT=200` would result in `{stake_amount: 200}`.